Photographer | Journalist | Travel Writer

-For 12 years, he has been travelling the planet, from Cambodia to Mexico to Botswana, capturing remarkable images and reporting stories for international newspapers and magazines, including The Sunday Times, The Guardian, The Sunday Telegraph, National Geographic, Wanderlust, BBC Travel, The Times, South China Morning Post, Digital Camera Magazine and New Internationalist.
+For 12 years, he has been travelling the planet, from Cambodia to Mexico to Botswana, capturing remarkable images and reporting stories for international newspapers and magazines, including The Sunday Times, BBC, The Guardian, The Sunday Telegraph, National Geographic, Wanderlust, The Times, USA Today, South China Morning Post, Digital Camera Magazine and New Internationalist.

 Traversing the world with a camera and a notepad, Graeme has spent time with traditional and sometimes vanishing cultures, including Amazonian tribes, Tuareg nomads, Bhutanese monks, Namibia’s San bushmen and Venezuelan gauchos, as well as a range of contemporary cultures, including street artists, authors, dissidents, scientists, boxers, musicians and tequila masters.